RedTurtle/collective.login_monitor/README.rst

 Installation and configuration
 ==============================

 You must configure an access to an external DBMS.
+The name of the engine used must be ``plone_logins``.

 Follow an example based on `sqlite`__ (**not advised for production environment**).